canonical/kafka-k8s-operator/README.md

 ## Overview

-The Charmed Apache Kafka K8s Operator delivers automated operations management [from Day 0 to Day 2](https://codilime.com/blog/day-0-day-1-day-2-the-software-lifecycle-in-the-cloud-age/) on the [Apache Kafka](https://kafka.apache.org) event streaming platform deployed on top of a [Kubernetes cluster](https://kubernetes.io/).
+Charmed Apache Kafka K8s delivers automated operations management [from Day 0 to Day 2](https://codilime.com/blog/day-0-day-1-day-2-the-software-lifecycle-in-the-cloud-age/) on the [Apache Kafka](https://kafka.apache.org) event streaming platform deployed on top of a [Kubernetes cluster](https://kubernetes.io/).
 It is an open source, end-to-end, production ready data platform on top of cloud native technologies.

 The Charmed Operator can be found on [Charmhub](https://charmhub.io/kafka-k8s) and it comes with features such as:
 - Fault-tolerance, replication, scalability and high-availability out-of-the-box.
 - SASL/SCRAM auth for Broker-Broker and Client-Broker authentication enabled by default.
 - Access control management supported with user-provided ACL lists.

-As currently Apache Kafka requires a paired Apache ZooKeeper deployment in production, this operator makes use of the [Apache ZooKeeper K8s Operator](https://github.com/canonical/zookeeper-k8s-operator) for various essential functions.
+As currently Apache Kafka requires a paired Apache ZooKeeper deployment in production, this operator makes use of the [Charmed Apache ZooKeeper K8s](https://github.com/canonical/zookeeper-k8s-operator) for various essential functions.

 ## Requirements